 Tompkins Bend

-A beautiful view of Lake Ouachita from LOViT between the Homestead and Tompkins Bend trailheads.
+A beautiful view of Lake Ouachita along the Tompkins Bend to Joplin Trail Segment

 Description:

-This leg of the Lake Ouachita Vista Trail (LOViT) is approximately five miles of winding trail from the Tompkins Bend Trailhead parking area to the Joplin Trailhead parking area off Mountain Harbor Rd.
+This segment of the Lake Ouachita Vista Trail (LOViT) is approximately five miles of winding trail from the Tompkins Bend Trailhead parking area to the Joplin Trailhead parking area off Mountain Harbor Rd.
 While designed for all age groups, expect more elevation and hills than on the trail from Denby Bay to Tompkins Bend.
-The trail crosses many spring-fed streams, winding past a number of old quartz crystal mines and many unusual rock formations.
+The Trail crosses many spring-fed streams, winds past a number of old quartz crystal mines, and passes many unusual rock formations.

 An amazing feature is a stand of very large (estimated 300-400 years old) short-leaf pine trees towering over 125 feet above the trail.